-- (a) Limitations introduced on an aircraft maintenance licence are exclusions from the certification privileges and affect the aircraft in its entirety. - (b) For limitations referred to in point 66.A.45, limitations shall be removed upon: - 1. demonstration of appropriate experience, or - 2. after a satisfactory practical assessment performed by the CAA. - (c) For limitations referred to in point 66.A.70, limitations shall be removed upon satisfactory completion of examination on those modules/subjects defined in the applicable conversion report.
+- (a) Limitations introduced on an aircraft maintenance licence are exclusions from the certification privileges and, in the case of limitations referred to in point 66.A.45, they affect the aircraft in its entirety. - (b) For limitations referred to in point 66.A.45, limitations shall be removed upon: - 1. demonstration of appropriate experience, or - 2. after a satisfactory practical assessment performed by the CAA. - (c) For limitations referred to in point 66.A.70, limitations shall be removed upon satisfactory completion of examination on those modules/subjects defined in the applicable conversion report.